othiagosilva/othiagosilva/README.md

 * music 🎵
 * games 🎮

-Nowadays I work as a backend developer using PLSQL but I'm pretty much interested in mobile development since I first studied Flutter in university.
+Nowadays I work as a backend analyst using PLSQL but I'm pretty much interested in mobile development since I first studied Flutter in university.
 I have an ongoing app project called myTrainer that you can find inside my repositories.

 <br>